AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 To provide further information we have previously worked with matrices and learned that the view matrix is what provides us with a way to view objects in a 3D space.
 Remember that the view matrix is different from the projection matrix and the projection matrix deals with clip space rather than only the camera and its position.

-It transfers the world coordinates into a format that the user can view.
+The view matrix transfers the world coordinates into a format that the user can view within your graphics application.

 First we define a initial camera position by providing a vector in the world space that points to the camera's position.